vslvskyy/gen-metrics-in-pytorch/README.md

-# GAN-metrics
-Generative models most popular metrics
+# Standard GAN Metrics in Pytorch